The Weeknd Writing Justin Bieber Diss Track Amid Selena Gomez Rumors: Feud Erupts?

 Abel reportedly took it as somewhat of a dig, well aware that Justin supposedly still has feelings for Selena Gomez, the woman who is now famously linked to the “Starboy” hitmaker.

-Selena and The Weeknd have allegedly been seeing one another for more than two months, as revealed by Life & Style, but when the news first broke, earlier this month, Justin was quick to describe the relationship as a publicity stunt to boost his ex-girlfriend’s career.
+Selena and The Weeknd have allegedly been seeing one another for more than two months, as revealed by Life & Style, but when the news first broke earlier this month, Justin was quick to describe the relationship as a publicity stunt to boost his ex-girlfriend’s career.

-The constant digs made by Justin seemed to give news outlets the impression that The Weeknd was gearing up to write a diss track of him own, but according to Hollywood Life, that couldn’t be further from the truth, stressing that Abel has no plans to retaliate.
+The constant digs made by Justin seemed to give news outlets the impression that The Weeknd was gearing up to write a diss track of his own, but according to Hollywood Life, that couldn’t be further from the truth, stressing that Abel has no plans to retaliate.

 From what their sources have gathered, The Weeknd certainly isn’t impressed by Justin’s snarky comments toward the singer’s relationship with Selena Gomez — it almost seems as if the Biebs is jealous about the romance, the insider added.